scr1ttyy/scr1ttyy.github.io/README.md

 ![catto](https://avatars.githubusercontent.com/u/92630210?v=4&s=100)

-*My name is Kyle, an aspiring Red Teamer/Entrepreneur that is currently working towards breaking into cybersecurity.*
+*My name is Kyle, an aspiring Red Teamer that is currently working towards breaking into cybersecurity.*

 *This Github Page serves as my personal journal as well as a guide for aspiring individuals who want to break into cybersecurity.*